ikim025/rshell/README.md

 ---
 * you must enable c11 in order to run rshell
 * in UCR computer, you can
-* source /opt/rh/devtoolset-2/enable
-* previously before the actually program
+* source /opt/rh/devtoolset-2/enable previously before the actual program
 * In order to end the project, you must press CONTROL + C
 * Example code is included